 Community Outreach, Social Media Ambassador Leader

-Brooke is a senior at the University of Toledo and will be graduating this May with her Bachelor of Science and Pre-Medicine concentration.
+Brooke is a graduate from the University of Toledo with a Bachelor of Science and Pre-Medicine concentration.
 She recently started competing in the Miss America Organization and has absolutely loved every self-growth experience it has provided her so far.
 She is excited to be able to show you all her passion about volunteerism and the life changing opportunities it can bring to not only yourself but those around you.
 Although she has no personal connection to Huntington’s Disease, she has learned so much from Shelby’s story and believes that Shelby’s passion towards helping anyone with a connection to HD really shines.
 Brooke knows that being a volunteer can be so much more than what many think they can do, how they can help, or what area of volunteering relates to them.
 Brooke wants to help show others there are many ways to be a volunteer and to assist you in finding your passion with volunteerism.

 Chelsie Legree graduated from the University of Ottawa with a Bachelor of Social Science, followed by Nipissing University with a Bachelor of Education.
 She found out that she was at-risk and decided to get tested with her two siblings.
 In 2010, she received a positive diagnosis for Huntington’s Disease and is pre-symptomatic, but was the only one out of the three to be positive.
 She has extensive experience working with not-for-profit boards and fundraised over $150,000 in a year for a library that she worked with in rural Ontario.
-She is currently working as a teacher and is planning her wedding in the fall of 2020!
+She also recently got married in fall of 2020.

 Co-Founder; Vice Pesident